ManuGithubSteam/Surface3ProArch/README.md

 To match the screen rotation with the sytlus execute the `rotate_stylus.sh` script from here.
 Put it in Gnome Autosttart if you want.

-## Battery life

-To get longer battery life we need to start powertop as root.
-My battery went up from 3 hours to 7 hours :-)

-### Sudo rules

-Edit the sudoers file with this (very end of the file!):

-`user ALL=NOPASSWD: /usr/bin/powertop, /bin/btmon`

-Now powertop and btmon should function without root password required.

-Add this to autostart:

-`sudo powertop --auto-tune &`

 ## ScreenDPI

 Make a monitor config: